enxendra/huf-java-api/README.md

 }
 ```

-Once you have a USER_TOKEN and you can stablish your RequestOptions, you can create an instance of another service (`InvoiceService`,`DraftService`,`OrganizationService`,`SerieService`,`CustomerService`) to invoke the operation you need.
+Once you have a USER_TOKEN and you can stablish your RequestOptions, you can create an instance of another service (`InvoiceService`,`DraftService`,`OrganizationService`,...) to invoke the operation you need.

 ### Available services